sayatupai/WebMemberScraper/replit.md

 # Overview

-This is a full-stack web application built with modern TypeScript, focusing on Telegram group management and data scraping.
-The application is named "Soxmed Ranger" and provides capabilities for authenticating with Telegram, scraping group data, analyzing member information, and exporting results.
+This is a full-stack web application built with modern TypeScript, focusing on Telegram group management and advanced data scraping.
+The application is named "Telegram Soxmed Ranger" and provides enterprise-level capabilities for authenticating with Telegram, discovering groups, scraping member data with privacy bypass techniques, AI-powered analytics, proxy management, stealth mode operations, and comprehensive data export functionality.

 The project follows a monorepo structure with clear separation between client (React frontend), server (Express backend), and shared code.
 It's designed to run on Replit with PostgreSQL as the database, using Drizzle ORM for database operations.
+The application features a space-themed 3D interface with advanced glassmorphism design and multiple specialized fonts for a professional appearance.

 ## User Preferences